pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/self-hosted/quickstart-docker-compose.md

         parent: self_hosted
         identifier: self_hosted_quickstart_docker_compose_install
         weight: 10
-meta_desc: Quickstart Docker compose installer for testing of the self-hosted Pulumi service.
+meta_desc: Quickstart Docker compose installer for testing of the self-hosted Pulumi Cloud.
 ---

-The Pulumi Service Docker container images can be run using any OCI-compatible container orchestrator.
+The Pulumi Cloud Docker container images can be run using any OCI-compatible container orchestrator.
 We provide sample docker-compose files that can help you get started with your self-evaluation quickly.

 > **Note**: docker-compose is not required to run these containers.
 We recommend that you choose a container orchestrator with which your IT team has experience.